Tacoma Rainiers Game Notes: vs. Round Rock (6:05 PT)

 - Tacoma Rainiers Game Notes: vs. Round Rock (6:05 PT) - Tacoma Rainiers

-- "Bulls in the Ballpark" Returns to Dell Diamond November 10-11 - Round Rock Express

-- Rainiers Hit Two First Inning Grand Slams, Win Third Straight to Stay in Race - Tacoma Rainiers

-- Rainiers Beat Express Thanks to Nine-Run First Inning - Round Rock Express
+- Express Beat Tacoma 3-2, Remain Tied for First Place - Round Rock Express

+- Reno's Bullpen Battens Down Hatches for 7-5 Win - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.